apache/hbase-connectors/kafka/README.md

 --auto            (or -a) auto create peer
 ```

-## Starting the Service.
+## Starting the Service

-* make sure the hbase command is in your path
+* Make sure the `hbase` command is in your path.
-* by default, the service looks for route-rules.xml in the conf directory.
-You can specify a different file or location with the `-r` argument
+* By default, the service looks for _kafka-route-rules.xml_ in the conf directory.
+You can

-### Example
+specify a different file or location with the `-r` argument.

+For example:

 ```
-$ bin/hbase-connectors-daemon.sh start kafkaproxy -a -e -p wootman -b localhost:9092 -r ~/kafka-route-rules.xml
+$ bin/hbase-connectors-daemon.sh start kafkaproxy -a -e -p <peer> -b <kafka.address>:<kafka.port>
 ```

 This:
-* starts the kafka proxy
+* Starts the kafka proxy.
-* passes -a so proxy will create the replication peer specified by -p if it does not exist (not required, but it saves some busy work).
+* Passes `-a` so proxy will create the replication peer specified by `-p` if it does not exist
+(not required, but it saves some busy work).
-* enables the peer (-e) when the service starts (not required, you can manually enable the peer in the hbase shell)
+* Enables the peer (`-e`) when the service starts (not required, you can manually enable the
+peer in the shell).
+* The proxy will use _conf/kafka-route-rules.xml_ by default.

 ## Notes

 1. The proxy will connect to the zookeeper in `hbase-site.xml` by default.
-You can override this by passing `-Dhbase.zookeeper.quorum`
+You can override this
+by passing `-Dhbase.zookeeper.quorum`.
 2. Route rules only support unicode characters.
-3. I do not have access to a secured hadoop clsuter to test this on.

 ### Message Format